mcgilldinglab/UNAGI/README.md

 ### Option 2: Install from Github

-Installing UNAGI directly from GitHub ensures you have the latest version.
+Installing UNAGI directly from GitHub ensures you have the latest version. **(Please install directly from GitHub to use the provided Jupyter notebooks for tutorials and walkthrough examples.)**

 ```
 git clone https://github.com/mcgilldinglab/UNAGI.git
 cd UNAGI